-- Completed application; - \$30 non-refundable application fee; - Two sets of official transcripts in sealed envelopes from each college and university previously attended; - Three completed Graduate Recommendation Forms in sealed envelopes; - Graduate Record Examination (GRE) or Miller Analogies Test (MAT) recommended, but not required. - Completed ECSU Health Form (For all students taking more than four credit hours on the university campus); and - A student must satisfy the following additional criteria if applicable:• Provide Test of English as a Foreign Language (TOEFL). - International English Language Testing System (IELTS). - Completed Financial Guarantee Form, if applicable. - Completed NC Residency Form. - 2.
+- Graduate Programs in Education: (MSA & MEd) have accreditation cohort GPA requirements of 3.0.
+If the GPA from your most recent degree is under a 3.0 student may be admitted under provisional status or as a special student until the 3.0 GPA requirement is met." - Interview Requirements: As part of the application process, MSA applicants are required to participate in a virtual interview with program coordinator.
+MEd applicants may be asked to interview if GPA is below 3.0 or candidate is new to the field of educator preparation. - Completed application; - non-refundable application fee if applicable; - Two sets of official transcripts in sealed envelopes or submitted online to graduateeducation@ecsu.edu from each college and university previously attended; - Three completed Graduate Recommendation Forms in sealed envelopes or submitted electronically; - Graduate Record Examination (GRE) or Miller Analogies Test (MAT) recommended, but not required. - Completed ECSU Health Form (For all students taking more than four credit hours on the university campus); and - A student must satisfy the following additional criteria if applicable:• Provide Test of English as a Foreign Language (TOEFL). - International English Language Testing System (IELTS). - Completed Financial Guarantee Form, if applicable. - Completed NC Residency Form. - 2.
 Admission with Conditions